TestComplete supports both the latest version of the Edge browser based on the Chromium engine, as well as the earlier Edge versions.

-This topic describes the Edge browser settings required by TestComplete for automated web testing.
-Make sure you have configured Edge in this way on all the computers where you are going to record and run tests.
+Below is information on the Edge browser settings required by TestComplete for automated web testing.
+Make sure you have configured Edge in this way on all the computers where you are going to run tests.

 TestComplete must be installed to a subfolder of the Program Files folder (typically C:\Program Files on 32-bit Windows or C:\Program Files (x86) on 64-bit Windows).